Lifestyle and Lifespan

-Areas of thorn bush or savanna with small hills with rocky outcrops (kopjes) are the preferred habitat.
+The preferred habitat is areas of thorn bush or savanna with small hills and rocky outcrops (kopjes).

-Found at altitudes of 1000 to 6000 feet in isolated location in Kenya and Tanzania.
+Found at altitudes of 1000 to 6000 feet in isolated locations of Kenya and Tanzania.

 Eats succulents, thorn bush, grass and other plants in the wild.
 In captivity, will accept a variety of fruits and vegetables.